Formal plethories: Functors which are filtered colimits of representable functors

 Although $\C \times \C$ is a $\V$-category by the diagonal enrichment, we do not require the functor $\boxtimes\colon \C \times \C \to \C$ to be thus enriched.

 To make the structure maps more explicit, the enrichment gives

-Note that a $2$-algebra, even if it is symmetric, is not required to be closed monoidal ($\boxtimes$ need not have a right adjoint) and thus is not necessarily a $2$-ring.
+Note that a $2$-algebra, even if it is symmetric, is not required to be closed monoidal ($\boxtimes$ need not have a right adjoint).
 Note also that the definition of a $2$-algebra is symmetric: if $\C$ is a $2$-algebra over $\V$ then so is $\C^\op$.

-\begin{example} A $2$-algebra over the category of (ungraded) sets is simply a monoidal category.
-A $2$-algebra over $\Z$-graded sets is a $\Z$-graded category with a monoidal structure $\boxtimes$ which is equivariant under grading shifts in either variable. \end{example}
+\begin{example} A $2$-algebra over the category of (ungraded) sets is simply a monoidal category with all coproducts and products.
+A $2$-algebra over $\Set^\Z$ is a $\Z$-graded category with all (co)products and a monoidal structure $\boxtimes$ which is equivariant under grading shifts in either variable. \end{example}

 \begin{example} Let $k$ be a (not necessarily commutative) ring, $\V$ the category of abelian groups, and $\C=\Bimod{k}{k}$ the category of $k$-bimodules.
-Then $\Bimod{k}{k}$ is a $2$-bimodule over $\V$, and the tensor product of $k$-bimodules $\otimes_k$, using the right module structure on the left and vice versa, makes $\Bimod{k}{k}$ into a $2$-algebra. \end{example}
+Then $\C$ is a $2$-bimodule over $\V$, and the tensor product $\circ_k$ of Ex.~\ref{exa:bimodtwomonoidal} makes $\C$ into a $2$-algebra. \end{example}

-\begin{lemma} Let $(\C,\boxtimes,J)$ be a $2$-algebra over $(\V,\otimes,I)$.
+\begin{lemma} Let $(\C,\boxtimes,I_\C)$ be a $2$-algebra over $(\V,\otimes,I_\V)$.
 Let $X, Y \in \C$ and $K,L \in \V$.
 There are natural maps

 and